 Temporary MBS items were introduced on 13 March 2021 in response to the COVID-19 pandemic to provide a general exception allowing healthcare professionals to offer telemedicine services where there is an existing clinical relationship with the patient, as well as several other specific exemptions.
-Since 1 January 2022, these MBS telehealth items have largely been retained with some changes (for example, the introduction of a new extended telephone consultation item for patients in rural and remote communities).

 An established clinical relationship generally requires the patient to have attended at least one face-toface consultation at the medical practice in the last 12 months.
-It is noted that this 'established clinical relationship' requirement only applies to MBS telemedicine services-the guidelines issued by the Medical Board of Australia in May 2023 allow for a patient to consult a doctor for the first time using telehealth.